navx2810/grimoire/README.md

 # Grimoire

-A web application for players of D&D 5E.
+A web applications for D&D players.